Muhanad-husn/sociorag/docs/README.md

-# SocioGraph Documentation Index
+# SocioRAG Documentation Index

-Welcome to the comprehensive documentation for SocioGraph, a system for analyzing and visualizing social dynamics in texts.
+Welcome to the comprehensive documentation for SocioRAG, a system for analyzing and visualizing social dynamics in texts.
 This index provides easy navigation to all available documentation.

 ## 📖 Getting Started

-**New to SocioGraph?
+**New to SocioRAG?
 Start here:**

 1. **[Project Overview](./project_overview.md)** - High-level introduction and current status
 2. **[Installation Guide](./installation_guide.md)** - Complete setup instructions for all platforms